golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/quickstart.md

 #### Get test GLM tokens

 Requesting tasks on the Golem Network requires some GLM tokens.
-As this example will run on a test network you can get test GLM.
+As this example will run on a test network you can use test GLM.

 Open another terminal and run the following command to complete the configuration: